lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 and 0 for patients that aren't.

-Generally, a binary classifier is a function that
+Generally, a binary classifier is a function that can be applied to features (X) to produce a (Y) value of 1 or 0.